zachetz/zachetz.github.io/index.md

 Here is a quick link to a [powerpoint showing some of the UI!](https://docs.google.com/presentation/d/1_1wRdiF9V4dvdhygeJr7y3Ek1-YMpN5-LiivXzHD_OA/edit#slide=id.p)

+I worked on this project with Bryce Sadelski and Alec Yaagoub.

 <img src="images/BattleshipProj.png"/>

 ### [Syntax Tree Generator](/Syntax_tree_generator.md)

-Using a combination of python's CustomTkinter GUI and NLTK libraries (pos_tag, word_tokenize, and RegexpParser), this application functions as a syntax tree generator and guessing game.
+Using a combination of python's CustomTkinter GUI and NLTK libraries, this application functions as a syntax tree generator and guessing game.

 <img src="images/Syntax_tree_gen-2.png"/>